jlehtine/image-preseeder/README.md

 acceptance tests.

-Image Preseeder can create installation images that allow the resulting VirtualBox virtual machine to be updated non-interactively from scripts outside the virtual machine, for example to do automated package installation tests.
+Image Preseeder can create installation images that allow the resulting VirtualBox virtual machine to be updated and controlled non-interactively from scripts outside the virtual machine, for example to do automated package installation tests.

 Image Preseeder currently supports the following Linux distributions: